Estate planning pathways for South Africans.

 Single adults / no immediate family

-If you are unmarried and do not have children, the default rules of intestate succession in South Africa rarely match what you would actually choose.
+South Africa's default inheritance rules rarely match what unmarried, childless adults would actually choose.
 A small amount of planning makes a big difference.

 Blended families

-Blended families need clearer documentation than most.
-The default legal rules do not recognise stepchildren as heirs, and inheritance disputes between first-marriage and second-marriage children are sadly common.
+The default legal rules do not recognise stepchildren as heirs.
+Clearer documentation reduces the risk of disputes between first-marriage and second-marriage children.

 Business owners

-If you are a director, member or shareholder of a South African business, your estate plan has to do two jobs at once: provide for your family and keep the business stable for staff, clients and co-owners.
+If you are a director or shareholder of a South African business, your estate plan has two jobs: providing for your family and keeping the business stable.

-Open this pathwayNone of these is a perfect fit?
-Browse the full resources hub or get in touch through the contact page.
-The pathways are educational only and are not legal, tax or financial advice.
+Not sure where to start?
+Browse the full resources hub or reach us through the contact page.
+This guidance is educational and does not constitute legal, tax or financial advice.